louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 2. Draw the solid body afterward.
 3. Use depth so the body covers the inner half of the AA band.

-This is different from the current `aafuzz` model.
+This is different from the current `aadist` model.
 Direction matters because the edge pass needs to know which side should be preserved for the outside coverage ramp and which side will be covered by the body.